-Chris CleaveChris Cleave is 41.
-He is a novelist and was a columnist for The Guardian newspaper in London.
+Chris Cleave is a novelist and was a columnist for The Guardian newspaper in London.
 His debut novel Incendiary won a 2006 Somerset Maugham Award, was shortlisted for the 2006 Commonwealth Writers Prize, won the United States Book-of-the-Month Club’s First Fiction award 2005 and won the Prix Spécial du Jury at the French Prix des Lecteurs 2007.
 Inspired by his childhood in West Africa and by an accidental visit to a British concentration camp, Chris Cleave’s second novel is entitled The Other Hand in the UK, Australia, New Zealand and South Africa.
 It is entitled Little Bee in the US and Canada.
 Chris Cleave has been a barman, a long-distance sailor, a teacher of marine navigation, an internet pioneer and a journalist.
 He lives in London with his French wife and three mischievous Anglo-French children.